swachter/scala-ts/readme.md

 #### Instance Adapters

 Instance adapters are represented by Scala traits.
 They allow to access the defs, vals, and vars of their underlying delegates.
 Access to an underlying `val` is implemented by a `def` without parameters that takes care of the necessary conversion.
-Access to an underlying `var` is implemented by a pair of `def`s being getter/setter of the `var`.
+Access to an underlying `var` is implemented by a getter/setter pair of `def`s, doing the necessary conversion in both directions.

 #### Support for Inner Classes